 What you should know about the COVID-19 vaccine

-Vaccines are an important tool to help communities fight the spread of COVID-19, and help people stay healthy.
-However, widespread availability of a vaccine likely will not occur for many months.
-That’s why it’s critically important to continue following the advice of health professionals in order to minimize the chances of catching or spreading the disease.
+Until you are vaccinated, to help yourself and others, it is important to continue following the advice of health professionals in order to minimize the chances of catching or spreading the disease.
 According to the Centers for Disease Control and Prevention (CDC), wearing masks, practicing social distancing, and washing your hands remain the best protections against the virus.

 Who is eligible to get the vaccine?